dylangreencoding/capstone-client/README.md

 ## A note from the developer

-Things I will do differently in the next version, or in my next React project:
+Things I will do differently next time, in the next version of this project or any React project:

 1. Design, then build.
 This was a massive learning experience.
 I designed it as I built it because I didn't know what would work well and what wouldn't.
 Most of what is listed below is a direct product of a combined design and build phase.